LauraRuis/Simplified_LSTM/README.md

 For training S-LSTM clone this repository and run:

 ```
-python train_RAN.py
+python train_RAN.py --tying
 ```
-This will train a S-LSTM with 2 hidden layers, embedding size of 650 and hidden layer size of 200.
+This will train a S-LSTM with 2 hidden layers, embedding size of 650 and hidden layer size of 650 (nhid and embed size need to be the same for tying).

-**Test set perplexity  on the PTB: 77.17 (after around 10 epochs)**
+**Test set perplexity  on the PTB: 77.17 (after around 10 epochs)

 Possible arguments: